Jaime Bravo (footballer)

 Jaime Alejandro Bravo Jeffery (born 4 April 1982), or simply Jaime Bravo, is a retired Chilean footballer, who played as a goalkeeper.

 International career

 Jaime Bravo played for Chile national football team in the U–17 and U–20 categories.

 Post-retirement

 Following his retirement, Bravo joined the technical staff of Fernando Díaz in Unión Española as a goakeeping coach.

-After leving Unión Española, Bravo switched to selling avocados.
+After leaving Unión Española, Bravo switched to selling avocados.